 Because the weekly created system restore points might not always help some people.
 If you frequently mess around with your Windows 10 PC for theming or for any other reasons, you might need more recent backups than something a week old.
 Even if you’re always careful enough to manually create system restore points before you try anything dangerous, you are but human.
 We tend to forget things often and this isn’t something you would want to forget.
-The best solution is to schedule automatic system restore point creation every day.
+The best solution is to schedule an automatic system restore point creation on Windows 10 every day.

 This works because Windows is pretty good at deleting older restore points when necessary.
 The default amount of space system restore points can use is 2% of the disk space.
 When that limit is reached, Windows will delete the oldest of the restore points.
 So you don’t need to worry about your computer getting filled up with a bunch of restore points.